Marcus401/Basic-Chat/README.md

 Basic chat application making use of local socket and hosting, only works on browsers in the same device made for Computer Programming II Case Study
 ## Instructions:
+* run 'npm install in your project terminal'
 * run server.js
 * open http://localhost:5000 in your browser
 * use multiple instances to communicate